-For example, if the qualifying emergency extends into the spring 2021 term or payment period, then the flexibilities continue to apply through the end of the spring 2021 term/payment period for any verifications that are being completed for the 2020-21 or 2021-22 award years.
+For example, if the qualifying emergency ends during the summer 2021 term or payment period, then the flexibilities continue to apply through the end of the fall 2021 term/payment period for any verifications that are being completed for the 2021-22 or 2022-23 award years.

 For the list of verification flexibilities, reference AskRegs Q&A, Do the COVID-19 Verification Flexibilities Apply To the 2020-21 Award Year?